COVID-19

 Transporting, storing and handling vaccines

-mRNA vaccines are required to be stored frozen at ultra-cold temperatures but once thawed can be stored for certain periods at +2°C to +8°C in a refrigerator before use.
-Requirements differ by vaccine brand and vial.
+Multi-dose mRNA COVID-19 vaccine vials are initially stored frozen at ultra-cold temperatures and once thawed can be stored in a fridge for a certain period before use.
+Requirements differ by vaccine brand and vial; for more information see COVID-19 vaccines in Australia - Poster.

 General advice: